 The Common Thread

 All five failure modes share a root cause: the mapping was treated as a project deliverable rather than a living system.
 It was built once, signed off, and filed.
-Maintenance was ad hoc.
-Accountability was diffuse.
-And the mapping gradually drifted from reality until it became more of a risk than a safeguard.
+Fixing this means treating your mapping as operational infrastructure.
+Separate the layers (regulation, interpretation, policy, control, evidence) so each can be maintained independently while remaining connected.